seesame-app/oneapi-ai/README.md

 # Data to be sent
 data = {
-    "prompt": 'what is your name and who created you?', "ai_name" : 'grok'
+    "prompt": "what is your name and who created you?", "ai_name" : "grok"
 }

 # A POST request to the API